Debanjan-C/DATA-690-WANG/Course-Notes.md

 fval = float(s) -This is a type conversion from string ot float.
 `
 ### I gave a few examples.
 There are also many more scalar type examples.

+## Control Flow
+### 1. if elif and else
+    - *If* first checks the initial condition and if it evaluates to true.
+    - Following that *elif* checks if a second conditions is true or not and returns that.
+    - When none of them work, they look at the *Else* statement and return the statement returned by default.

+### 2. for loop
+    - Acts as an iterator and iterates over each variable in a list, tuple, etc. Syntax examples         is:
+    `
+    for value in collection:
+        # do something with value
+    `
+    - break keyword
+        - It only terminates the inner loop and the outer loops will continue to run.

+### 3. while loop
+    - executes a condition and block of code until a *False* condition is reached or the loop ends with a break.

+### 4. pass
+    -can be used in the blocks where no action is expected to be taken, so it can just go on.

+### 5. range
+    -it will iterate and show a range of characters.

+### 6. Ternary Expression
+    - allows you to combine *if-else* statements into one line.
+### I gave a few common examples of control flow.
+There are also many more examples.